stoyq/heart-disease-predictor/README.md

 1. Navigate to the `analysis` folder, and open `heart_disease_predictor.ipynb` in Jupyter Lab.
 Then run the notebook from top to bottom by using the top menu: Run -> Run All Cells.

-      ##### A note about downloading the dataset: Our analysis script is currently set up to fetch the data directly using `ucimlrepo`.
-We have included a separate notebook `download_data.ipynb` that shows how you can download the raw data into the `data/raw` folder, and then process it into the `data/processed` folder.
-The raw and processed data in these folders are currently not being read in by our analysis script, but are just included for reference.

 2. To reproduce the PDF, in Jupyter Lab: File -> Save and Export Notebook As -> PDF.
 Note: Additional libraries related to LaTeX may be required.
 If you run into a problem reproducing the PDF, you can also output a HTML file.
 If there are further issues, feel free to reach out to the authors of this project via their GitHub accounts.

 ## License